 |

 but we have found him mentioned on a memorial stone in our churchyard.

 We don't know why his name was omitted from the war memorial.
-If you
+Please cntact us if you

-are able to give us any more information, please contact
+are able to give us any more information.

+|